MichaelNgCen/MapleTale/README.md

 In MapleTale, players will be able to:
 - Move around using the keyboard
 - Attack monsters
-- Health bar that goes down
+- Heart that goes down when taking
-- Climb ropes
-- Pick up items
 - Turn off and on the bgm

 In addition, this project will include:

 - Instructions on how to play
+- Sounds for jumping and attacking

 ### Technologies, Libraries, and API's
 - Javascript